 The tenant’s rights organization, The Met Council on Housing has a guide to what constitutes a reasonable or unreasonable refusal.
 Their site also outlines that you have the right to suggest another qualified tenant take your place if you intend to leave your apartment permanently.
 This is called “an assignment,” and the landlord can assign the lease to the new tenant and will typically release you from your responsibilities.
 The landlord must act within 30 days.
 If the assignment is denied, the landlord must give a reasonable explanation for turning down the proposed tenant.

 You have a similar right to sublet if you live in a building with at least four apartments.
 If the landlord doesn’t respond to your request within 30 days—or within 30 days of receiving any additional information the landlord wants about the potential sub-letter—then by default, they’ve given consent.

-However, Himmelstein points out “with a sublet, unlike an assignment, [you are] still responsible for all the obligations of the lease, including the rent.
+However, Himmelstein points out “with a sublet, [you are] still responsible for all the obligations of the lease, including the rent.
 And if the landlord reasonably refuses to consent—and it is often not clear what that looks like—the tenant cannot proceed with the subletting.
 If the landlord unreasonably refuses to consent to the sublet, then [you] can proceed with the subletting, but the landlord might challenge it in court.”

 One thing to note here: The right to assign your lease doesn't apply if you’re renting in a co-op or condo building, but in these cases, you are frequently dealing with individual owners who don't want to get attorneys involved and are inclined to be reasonable.
 However, as buildings crack down on Airbnb and other short-term rentals, some boards may refuse to let the owner re-rent to a new tenant for a lease shorter than 12 months—in which case, you may be stuck.